Designing a Garden

 Van Valkenburgh’s text explores the origins of his love of landscape and plants in his family farm in Upstate New York and how this has influenced his intuitions as a designer.
-He shares the full background story of the Monk’s Garden, focusing on the experiential nature of the process and the challenges and satisfactions of the small scale and the historic and cultural context.
+He shares the full background story of the Monk’s Garden, focusing on the experimental nature of design work as well as the challenges and satisfactions of the small scale and the historic and cultural context.
 Designing a Garden provides a unique first-person account of the design process from the most prominent landscape architects in the country.

 Praise for Designing a Garden

 "If you haven't seen the Monk's Garden at the Isabella Stewart Gardner Museum in Boston, you need to plan a trip there to experience a masterpiece of mystery that will spur you to contemplate the design for months to come.
 In Designing a Garden: Monk's Garden at the Isabella Stewart Gardner Museum, Landscape Architect Michael Van Valkenburgh takes you through every detail of the design process -- a lesson you'll refer to time and time again."

 —Jane Berger, Garden Design Online

 Robert A.M.
 Stern; edited by Peter Morris Dixon and Shannon Hohlbein